Simple Finite-Length Achievability and Converse Bounds for the Deletion Channel and the Insertion Channel: Introduction

 The paper is organized as follows.
-In Section~\ref{s:back} we recall the symbol-wise converse bound.
-It holds for any channel, but to obtain good results, one needs a good reference output distribution.
-In Section~\ref{s:mocvb}, we introduce a max-oriented output distribution, which can be used for computation of the symbol-wise converse bound.
+In Section~\ref{s:back}, we recall the symbol-wise converse bound.
+In Section~\ref{s:mocvb}, we introduce a max-oriented output distribution, which can be used for the implementation of the symbol-wise converse bound.
 In Section~\ref{s:locvb}, we present a generalization of a max-oriented distribution, namely, a family of layer-oriented distributions.
-We show how to compute the symbol-wise converse bound for a layer-oriented distribution, and we minimize the bound over the considered family of distributions.
-In Section~\ref{s:num} we compare the proposed bound with other available bounds, and conclude the paper in Section \ref{s:conc}.
+We show how to compute the symbol-wise converse bound for a layer-oriented distribution and minimize the bound over the provided family of distributions.
+In Section~\ref{s:other}, we recall the normal approximation for a memoryless channel.
+We also provide a simple (but high-complexity) algorithm for computing an achievability bound for a general discrete channel.
+We compute both of them for the deletion (insertion) channel for different block lengths.
+In Section~\ref{s:num}, we compare the proposed bounds for the deletion (insertion) channel with optimal codes, as well as with other bounds and approximations.
+We observe that the newly developed converse bounds are superior to the alternatives; however, they are not very close to the achievability results, hence there is room for further improvement.